uriel0byte/IT-Learning-Journey-urielbyte/Notes/Network+/NotebookLM.md

-Each of NotebookLM contains 10 videos of Professor Messer (Da G), which I learn in a day.
+Each of NotebookLM contains 10 videos of Network+ by Professor Messer (Da G), which I learn in a day.

 1.  https://notebooklm.google.com/notebook/3a2fb8da-f618-45bf-9743-882ce08ed3d8